jenkinsci/js-modules/README.md

 require('jenkins-modules').requireModules('jenkins-jslib:bootstrap3', 'jenkins-jslib:jqueryui1')
     .then(function(bootstrap3, jqueryui1) {
         // Note how the loaded modules are passed as args in the
-        // same order as they are specified in the call to requireModule });
+        // same order as they are specified in the call to requireModules.
+    });
 }
 ```